 When you’re designing a poster, packaging, or flyer with a QR code on it, it’s important to size and place the QR code where it’s easy to find.
 This doesn’t mean QR codes always have to be front and center no matter the context, but that they should be visible enough that none of your target audience misses out on it or fails to find it when they’re looking for it.

 What this also means is — on a landing page or promotional flyer where a QR code is your conversion goalpost, cut down on the visual fluff.
 You don’t want to be taking your customers’ eyes away from the prize.

 #4 Desirability: Is Your QR Code Attractive?

 Speaking of visual fluff, when is plain too plain?
 QR codes need charm and personality too.
-It’s no surprise that a plain, black-and-white QR code wouldn’t get people interested at first sight.
+At first sight, a plain black-and-white QR code may not capture people’s attention.
 In fact, attractive visual design plays a big part in getting people to click on a link or scan a QR code.
 How can you give your QR code just the right amount of pop?